Udayel/Elastic-ingest-accelerator/README.md

 ## Pre-requisites

 - You need to set up the Control Tower in the AWS master account.
 This will set up the Log Archive account and deploy the CloudTrail.
+Please refer to the [AWS Control Tower Documentation](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html) and [Getting started with AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html).
 - Before the Service catalog is deployed, please have all the required resources like Elastic Load Balancer, Kinesis Data Stream, S3 buckets, etc deployed.
 - The forwarder Lambda function that creates the config.yaml file for Elastic Serverless Forwarder is written in Python, and requires a set of node modules.
 These required scripts and packages are zipped and uploaded in the src folder.
 Download the zip file **ElasticBootstrapLambdaLogArchiveAccount** from the folder log-archive-account in src and the zip file **ElasticBootstrapLambdaMemberAccount** from the folder member-account in src.
 Create S3 bucket in the region where you want to deploy the service catalog and upload these zip files in the bucket.
 The zip files need to have the following bucket policy so they can be shared with the organization and accessed by the forwarder Lambda function deployment.
 Please refer to the sample code below and provide the arn of the S3 bucket and the organization ID as required: